 N.C. cities and counties have the option of levying a local room occupancy tax, though not all do.
 A recent report from the American Hotel & Lodging Association projected that occupancy tax revenues in N.C. would decline by more than \$241 million in 2020.
-The estimate in the table above represents cities' proportion of those losses based on recent data regarding county and city occupancy tax revenues.
+The estimate in the table above represents cities' proportion of those losses for the remainder of FY21 based on recent data regarding county and city occupancy tax revenues.